Table of contents

 How to add and remove snap-ins to MMC

-• Select the relevant snap-in on the list then click ‘Add’
+- Select the relevant snap-in from the list and click ‘Add.’

-• Choose local computer or another computer within your network.
+- Choose the local computer or another computer in your network.

 Final Thoughts